Robust certification of non-projective measurements: theory and experiment: Projectively simulable POVMs

 The simplest quantitative measure describing the non-projectivity of a POVM $\mathcal{M}$ is the critical visibility $t(\mathcal{M})$.
 Adding enough white noise to each effect $M_i$ renders the noisy POVM defined via

 simulable.
 The critical visibility (sometimes called the simulability threshold) is then defined by

-For a noise parameter of $t = \frac{1}{d}$, it is known that any $d$-dimensional POVM becomes simulable.
-Equivalently, one has $t(\mathcal{M}) \geq \tfrac{1}{d}$ for every $d$-dimensional POVM $\mathcal{M}$~\cite{Oszmaniec2017}.
-At least for small dimensions this bound seems to be bad, since for $d=2$ actually $t=\sqrt{\frac{2}{3}} \approx 0.8165$ is enough to simulate all POVMs by projective measurements \cite{Hirsch2017betterlocalhidden}.
-In the the next section, we present a method to calculate good upper bounds on the critical visibility for given POVMs.
+For a noise parameter of $t = \max(\tfrac{1}{d}, 0.02)$, it is known that any $d$-dimensional POVM becomes simulable.
+Equivalently, one has $t(\mathcal{M}) \geq \max(\tfrac{1}{d}, 0.02)$ for every $d$-dimensional POVM $\mathcal{M}$~\cite{Oszmaniec2017, Kotowski2025}.
+At least for small dimensions this bound seems to be not tight, since for $d=2$ actually $t=\sqrt{\tfrac{2}{3}} \approx 0.8165$ is enough to simulate all POVMs by projective measurements \cite{Hirsch2017betterlocalhidden}.
+In Ref.~\cite{Oszmaniec2017}, efficient criteria based on semidefinite programs (SDPs) were introduced that can calculate the critical visibility simulability for POVMs in dimensions $d=2$ and $d=3$.
+They were later refined in Ref.~\cite{Cobucci2025}, but in most cases, they only yield upper bounds in $d\geq 4$.

+In the the next section, we present a method to (in principle) calculate the critical visibility for given POVMs in any dimension.